 And the playgrounds?
 With the Braidwood Community Association, I helped secure a fabulous new intergenerational playground: a combination of community spirit, diplomacy and grant success.
 We repeated this success with the Braidwood’ Respect’ Skatepark, where I undertook the treasurer role in my capacity with Braidwood Youth Performing Arts Association.

 Life Before Children

 Becoming a parent changes us.
 Significantly.
-In my Life BC, I was becoming a Marine Biologist – a marine mammal researcher.
-I was on the cusp of a PhD chasing killer whales around the Aleutian Islands (Alaska) when my biological clock started booming – a matter of months after the trip of a life time to the Antarctic.
-It was like I had ticked off my childhood dreams, and was ready for adulthood…all thoughts of whales and phd’s (previously an intense passion) were replaced with dreams of babies.
-It was a long awaited pregnancy when it finally came, and in becoming a Mother I was forever changed.
-I re-evaluated what mattered, and found my scientific brain turning to breastfeeding knowledge, then birth physiology, and then all my previous experiences were channeled in new ways toward my current journey as The Birth Cartographer, and a PhD about facilitating communication in birth preparation.
+In my Life Before Children, I was becoming a Marine Biologist – a marine mammal researcher, to be exact.
+I was on the cusp of a PhD chasing killer whales around the Aleutian Islands (Alaska) when my biological clock started booming – months after the trip of a lifetime to the Antarctic.
+It was like I had ticked off my childhood dreams and was ready for adulthood.
+I replaced all thoughts of whales and PhDs (previously an intense passion)with visions of babies.
+It was a long-awaited pregnancy when it finally came, and in becoming a Mother, I transformed.
+I re-evaluated what mattered and found my scientific brain turning to breastfeeding knowledge and birth physiology.
+I channelled all my previous experience in new ways toward my current journey as The Birth Cartographer and the PhD about facilitating communication in birth preparation.

 I am still that Catherine.
-She is very much a part of me, but sometimes it is like she was a completely different person, someone I knew once…an old friend fondly remembered, but not a part of my life any more.
+She is a part of me, but sometimes it is like she was a completely different person, someone I knew once, an old friend fondly remembered but not a part of my life any more.
 I still have her collection of Bryan Adams tapes and CDs.